adham90/bobapp/README.md

  > If you love to simulate the production environment install vagrant and then run `vagrant up` inside the project dir

+ 1.1 **HowTo keep in sync your git repository for bobdrop**

+ We recommend you to add bobdrop/bobapp as upstream

+ > git remote add upstream git@github.com:bobdrop/bobapp.git

+ git fetch upstream

+ git merge upstream/master

 2. Create a new Branch:

         cd bobapp
         git checkout -b new_bobapp_branch

  > Please keep your code clean: one feature or bug-fix per branch.
 If you find another bug, you want to fix while being in a new branch, please fix it in a separated branch instead.

 3. Code
   * Adhere to common conventions you see in the existing code